AGolz/Born2beRoot/README.md

 Once you've made all these adjustments, click `OK` to save the settings.

-__Start the VM and Install Rocky Linux__.
+### Start the VM and Install Rocky Linux.

 While graphical user interfaces (GUIs) have made operating systems more user-friendly, text mode installation offers a set of advantages, especially when it comes to server environments.
 Text mode is less resource-intensive and faster, and it allows installations on systems with low graphical capabilities.
 It's a valuable skill to master for anyone aiming for proficiency in system administration.
 However, you should always consider the available alternatives before starting a text-based installation.
 Text mode is limited in the amount of choices you can make during the installation.

 Limits of interactive text mode installation include:
 - The installer will always use the English language and the US English keyboard layout.
 You can configure your language and keyboard settings, but these settings will only apply to the installed system, not to the installation.